 - Late afternoons and early evenings are the most common time for crying.

 - Your baby cries because it is the only means of communication and it’s a sure way to get a parent to respond.

 - If mom is breastfeeding, it will also trigger the let-down reflex in her breasts.
 This ensures a healthy, nourished baby.

-“If your baby is crying, the first thing to exclude is whether they are wet, hungry or tired.”
+“If your baby is crying, the first things to exclude are whether they are wet, hungry or tired.”

 What can you do?

-- If your baby is crying, the first thing to exclude is whether they are wet, hungry or tired.
+- If your baby is crying, the first things to exclude are whether they are wet, hungry or tired.
 If so, take the necessary steps to make baby feel more comfortable.

 - Be aware of overstimulation.
 If your baby has been in an environment where there is a lot of noise, different adults holding them and out of routine they may become overstimulated and cry excessively.
 If this is the case, reduce the stimulation by taking baby into a quiet, dimmed room and holding them until they calm down.

 - A baby may also be soothed by white noise.
 This could be the sound of a fan or a recording of light rain or wind.

 - Lying your baby on their side, covered with a light blanket, while rhythmically patting their back often soothes a baby.
 Be sure to gently roll baby onto their back when they fall asleep.